disha-dhanwani/COMP2084-Assignment1/README.md

 # COMP2084 - Server Side Scripting ASP.NET

-## Title: SNEARKERBOX E-commerce Website
+## Title: SNEAKERBOX E-commerce Website

 This assignment is a part of my ASP.NET course at Georgian College.
 There are 3 components to this assignment.
 1. CRUD functionalities